2015 Connecticut Senate 23rd district special election: Campaign

 Richard DeJesus won the Democratic nomination on January 23, 2015, against Gomes after Edwin Farrow, who chaired the convention, broke a twenty-six to twenty-six tie between the two candidates.
 Gomes' campaign stated that Farrow should have recused himself from breaking the tie and accused the convention of having conflicts of interest, but a panel of the Democratic Party of Connecticut found nothing in their report.

 Quentin Dreher won the Republican nomination at the nomination convention on January 12, but chair John Slater filed the certificate of endorsement too late for Dreher to appear on the ballot.
 Dreher filed a lawsuit to appear on the ballot and won.
 Gomes won the nomination of the Working Families Party and Kennard Ray served as his campaign manager.
 Kenneth Moales and Charles hare ran as independents.

 During the campaign it was revealed that DeJesus owed $139,433 in back taxes and $35,700 in child support.
 Al Sharpton was supposed to appear at a voter registration event for Moales, but cancelled the event after Gomes' supporters reached out to Sharpton as they saw it as an endorsement of Moales.

 Gomes' victory made him the first person elected to a state legislature with only the nomination of the Working Families Party; Lindsay Farrell, executive director of the Connecticut Working Families Party, stated that Gomes' victory was "a very big deal for us".
-Gomes was the first third-party candidate elected to the state legislature in Connectict since the Socialist Party of America elected four members to the state legislature in 1938.
+Gomes was the first third-party candidate elected to the state legislature in Connecticut since the Socialist Party of America elected four members to the state legislature in 1938.
 Gomes later became a registered member of the Democratic Party and sought the Democratic nomination in the 2016 election.